mcb5637/upb_sw_factChecking/README.md

 ## Usage

 The application has two commands `check` and `evaluate`.
+The `check` command checks the correctness of rdf statements in the given test file.
+The `evaluate` command evaluates the systems performance against a training set.

 ```shell
 java -jar upb_sw_factChecking.jar check    ( fokgsw | --test-file FILE )  ( --endpoint URL | --rdf-file FILE ) --ontology-file FILE [ --output-file FILE ]